Inside Frasers: Take a look around the new department store with these 12 pictures

 6. Inside new Frasers, Houndshill Shopping Centre

-Premium clothes and accessories brand Flannels inside the Frasers department store Photo: Blackpool Gazette
+Premium clothes and accessories brand Flannels which has opened next to the Frasers department store in the Houndshill Shopping Centre Photo: Blackpool Gazette